needle-mirror/com.unity.netcode/InternalDocs~/Topics/GameObjectLayer/gameobject-layer.md

 // User gameplay logic is done in GhostBehaviours, similar to NGO's NetworkBehaviour public partial class MyCharacter : GhostBehaviour
 {
-    public GhostVariable<int> MyHealth;
+    public GhostField<int> MyHealth;
-    public GhostVariable<Vector3> Velocity;
+    public GhostField<Vector3> Velocity;
-    public GhostVariableBridge<CharacterInput> Input; // TODO this input design is still TBD.
+    public GhostComponentRef<CharacterInput> Input; // TODO this input design is still TBD.
 This works, but isn't great and has gotchas (like I can forget to setup ownership)

-    public GhostVariable<Vector3> PlayerHeadPosition = new GhostVariable(Authority=Authority.Client); // VR player head can't be corrected, so setting it as client authoritative.
-TODO Design still TBD

     public void Awake()
     {